lucasdistasi/crypto-balance-tracker-legacy/README.md

 <br>

-#### If you found this project useful or you learnt something from it, you can consider gifting me a coup of coffee
+### If you found this project useful or you learnt something from it, you can consider gifting me a coup of coffee :coffee:

 | Crypto | Network | Address                                    | QR      |
 |--------|---------|--------------------------------------------|---------|